 SMALL BUSINESS ROADMAP

 Thinking about starting your own online business?
 Our Small Business Roadmap will show you exactly what steps you'll need to take to get started, along with typical startup costs.
 Best of all, it's completely free!
 Simply click to download.

 The struggle is real.

 For those of us who make our lives online and daily navigate numbers, the comparison game becomes more than just an imaginary battle.
 We know where we rank on Google.
 We can see how many followers, fans, and subscribers like us, share our posts, and open our emails.
 We can easily compare and contrast our own numbers with those of others.

-How can you learn from the platforms of others without comparing?
+How can you learn from the platforms of others without falling into the comparison trap?
 How can you be grateful for and even champion the success of bloggers without wishing for what they have?
 What concrete strategies should you take when you feel the pull of follower envy?
-These steps can guarantee you won’t ever struggle again, but they can help dial down the temptations.
+These steps can guarantee you won’t ever struggle and fall into the dreaded comparison trap again, but they can help dial down the temptations.

 Your Worth Isn’t Measured in Numbers

 If you gain nothing else from this post, I want it to be this.
 In fact, if we were sitting at my kitchen table right now, I’d grab your chin and look deep into your eyes.
 We’d quit doing everything else and have a focused moment.
 And I’d say these words with a sincere heart.

 You are not a number.